 Rule 4.2.
 Electronic Filing

 (c) Format.
 A document filed electronically that contains text, other than a scanned document image that is submitted under this Rule, must be in a text-searchable .pdf, .odt, or .docx format.
 A document may not exceed the size limits allowed by the portal, but it may be broken up into multiple documents to accommodate such a limit.
-A filer may scan and file a document that requires a notary if the scan contains the notary's signature and stamp or seal.
+A filer may scan and file a document that requires a notarial officer if the scan contains the notarial officer's signature, a certificate as required by A.R.S. § 41-264, and stamp or seal, if applicable.
 A party may file an official record of a court or government body if the scanned copy contains the court or body's official stamp or seal of authenticity.
 A party may satisfy a court rule that requires the attachment of a document or exhibit by electronically attaching within the same submission either a scanned image or an electronic copy in an approved format.

 (d) Bookmarks.
 A document filed electronically with the appellate clerk may include bookmarks, and appellate courts encourage their use.
 A bookmark is a linked reference to another page within the same document.
 A document reference that is incapable of bookmarking may be made accessible by a hyperlink.